uttesh/tagtitle/README.md

 tagtitle
 ========

-Tag Title is jquery plugin used to tag the title attribute in your component on image or any thing.
+Tag Title is jquery plugin used to tag title attribute of component on image or any thing.